SWDSI Annual Conference 2026 · University of North Texas

 Goods-Dominant Logic

-Treating AI as a product to acquire, install, and optimize for autonomy.
-People become obstacles to efficiency rather than sources of value.
+Treating AI as a product to acquire, install, and optimize for autonomy — people become obstacles, not assets.
+Value is assumed to be embedded in the technology itself.

 Misframed Success

-Measuring by automation rates and cost savings instead of value creation.
-The wrong metrics guarantee the wrong outcomes.
+Measuring by automation rates and cost savings instead of value creation guarantees the wrong outcomes.
+Efficiency metrics capture performance, but not value.

 Goods-Dominant vs. Service-Dominant Logic